Josephine Baker: Pre-war Paris and rise to fame

-In Paris, she became an instant success for her erotic dancing, and for appearing practically nude onstage.
+In Paris, she became an instant success for her erotic dancing and for appearing practically nude onstage.
 After a successful tour of Europe, she broke her contract and returned to France in 1926 to star at the Folies Bergère, setting the standard for her future acts.
+"In a 1926 performance at the popular concert hall Folies Bergére, Baker wore a banana skirt during La Folie du Jour."